FredericJacobs/Precompiled-Signal-Dependencies/SocketRocket/README.rst

 inside Xcode project is for OS X only.
 It should be identical in function aside from the unicode validation.
 ICU isn't shipped with OS X which is what the original implementation used for unicode validation.
-The workaround is much more rhudimentary and less robust.
+The workaround is much more rudimentary and less robust.

 1. Add SocketRocket.xcodeproj as either a subproject of your app or in your workspace.
 2. Add ``SocketRocket.framework`` to the link libraries